sstarr77/economic_resilience_group_project/README.md

 - Your presentation must include slides.
 (Google Slides, PowerPoint, Keynote, etc.)
 - Use visuals that are appropriately scaled and interpretable.
 - Make sure you provide clear conclusions/recommendations that follow logically from your analyses and narrative and answer your data science problem.
-- *Your presentation must also be recorded through Zoom so that it may be shared with the client.*
+- *Your presentation must also be recorded so that it may be shared with the client.*

 ---